 Researcher:- Henry Lancaster

-The mobile market is served by Omnitel, Bité and Tele2, as well as by a number of MVNOs.
-In addition, the state-owned broadcaster Telecentras has become the fourth mobile operator, with an extensive LTE infrastructure using spectrum formerly assigned to its WiMAX offering.
+The mobile market is served by Telia Lithuania, Bité and Tele2, as well as by a small number of MVNOs.
+In addition, the state-owned broadcaster Telecentras has become the fourth mobile operator, with an extensive infrastructure using spectrum formerly assigned to its WiMAX offering and since being migrated to an LTE-A platform.

-SIM card penetration is high for the region, and while the prepaid sector accounts for the majority of subscribers the proportion of postpaid services is increasing.
-With dwindling new subscriber acquisition opportunities, mobile operators are heavily marketing mobile broadband services, made possible from past investments in 3G and HSPA networks and ongoing upgrades with LTE technology.
-By early 2016 services based on LTE networks were available to more than 90% of the population.
+SIM card penetration is high for the region, and while the prepaid sector accounts for the majority of subscribers the proportion of higher-ARPU postpaid subscribers is increasing.
+By early 2017 services based on LTE networks were available to more than 97% of the population.

-This report provides an overview of Lithuania’s telecom sector.
-It includes a variety of statistics from the regulator and the main players, as well as an overview of regulatory developments, and telecommunications network infrastructure.
-The report also reviews Lithuania’s highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies, mobile data services and the development of 5G which is expected to be commercialised by 2018.
-In addition, the report offers a wide range of statistical data on the fixed and wireless broadband markets, including forecasts to 2020, as well as an overview of the videostreaming and digital TV sectors.
+This report provides an overview of Lithuania’s fixed-line communications sector.
+It includes a variety of statistics from the regulator and the main players, as well as an overview of regulatory developments and telecommunications network infrastructure.
+The report also reviews the highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies and services.
+In addition the report assesses the fixed and wireless broadband markets, including forecasts to 2022.

 Companies mentioned in this report:

-TEO, CSC Telecom, Telekomunikaciju grupa, Cubio, Eurocom SIP, Nacionalinis telekomunikacij tinklas, Norby Telecom, Vinita, Balticum TV, Omnitel, Bité Lithuania, Tele2 Lithuania.
+Telia Lietuvos (TEO), CSC Telecom, Telekomunikaciju grupa, Cubio, Eurocom SIP, Nacionalinis telekomunikacij tinklas, Norby Telecom, Vinita, Balticum TV, Cgates, Bité Lithuania, Tele2 Lithuania.

 Companies (Major Players)